In this post

 Online Study – The Pros

-- No travel involved.
-An online mode of study means that you won’t have to worry about travelling to/from campus.
+An online mode of study means that you won’t have to worry about traveling to/from campus.
 Thus, you can maximise your time and spend more hours studying – rather than commuting.

 Online Studying – The Cons

 Since online studying essentially takes place at the computer, there can be minimal (or no) face-to-face interaction with teachers and classmates.
 In most cases, you’ll be communicating via email or online.
 For some students, this can make learning difficult.